 The Living Desert has wide, paved pathways for guests with mobile needs, making exploring accessible for strollers and wheelchairs.
 Child strollers, wheelchairs, and electric scooters are available for rental at the park entrance.
 The Living Desert welcomes all well-behaved service dogs, if there are additional questions or concerns about other service animals, please view their Service Animal Policy.
 For more information on accessibility at The Living Desert, visit here.

 Palm Springs Aerial Tramway

 The Palm Springs Aerial Tramway is a breathtaking experience that showcases the beautiful views of Greater Palm Springs.
 Guests ascend two and a half miles up Mount San Jacinto in the world’s largest rotating tramcar.
 The Valley Station, located at the bottom, the tram car, and the Mountain Station, located on the mountain, are all fully wheelchair accessible and ADA compliant.
-Once you reach the top of the tram, there are a variety of trails that are specifically designed to accommodate wheelchairs or scooters.
-This helps to ensure that visitors, no matter their specific needs, who travel up the mountainside will be able to see the beautiful views of the Southern California oasis below.
 For more information on accessibility at Palm Springs Aerial Tramway, visit here.